 Image Credit: Wikimedia

 Janpath is the most favourable flea market for Delhites.
-It is also famously known as the Tibetan market because of its wide Tibetan vintage stock.
+This shopping place in Delhi for clothes is also famously known as the Tibetan market because of its wide Tibetan vintage stock.
 Very popular for its showcase of both Indian and Tibetan apparel and footwear range, this Delhi cheapest market is also connected to Lodhi road, where you come across a number of shops that will not disappoint you.

 Address: Janpath Rd, Janpath, Connaught Place, New Delhi, Delhi 110001